saulocamposi/calculadorabitcoinv2/README.md

 The documentation consist README mainly and the future wiki.

 #Test Coverage
-Cover controller Angular with unit tests,
-Cover calculadora actions withbehavior tests
-Cover speed of Apis with integration tests
-In planning to advance our test give us the best confident of our steps.
+Calculadora bitcoin has to be coverage with three important topics: unit test, behavior test and integration Test The Angular controllers could be tested the logic of method with unit tests,the behavior has to test calculadora actions and one of most important test is the integration Apis, testing performance and latency.

 Code
 Front-end and Back-end prospectives